-Reinforce.

-- Limit and repeat content. - Use body language to support what you are saying. - Draw pictures, use posters/models or demonstrate how it's done. - When using written materials, circle or highlight key information and read written instructions aloud.
+- Reinforce. - Limit and repeat content. - Use body language to support what you are saying. - Draw pictures, use posters/models or demonstrate how it's done. - When using written materials, circle or highlight key information and read written instructions aloud. - Get help. - Invite member participation and encourage members to ask questions and be involved. - Use video and audio media as an alternative to written information. - Use medically trained interpreters. - Utilize written translation services.

-Get help.

-- Invite member participation and encourage members to ask questions and be involved. - Use video and audio media as an alternative to written information. - Use medically trained interpreters. - Utilize written translation services.

-- Apply teach-back. - Teach-back is a research-based health literacy intervention that promotes adherence to medications, any type of doctors' order or recommendations, quality of care and member safety. - Tips for using teach-back: - Ask open-ended questions.
+- Apply teach-back. - Teach-back is a research-based health literacy intervention that promotes adherence to medications, any type of doctors order or recommendations, quality of care and member safety. - Tips for using teach-back: - Ask open-ended questions.
 Avoid questions that can be answered with a simple yes or no. - Clarify and check again; don't wait until the end of the interaction to initiate teach-back. - Use reader-friendly print/materials and point out important information.
 Have members write it down while you explain. - Plan your approach and think about how you will ask your members to teach back the information. - Sample teach-back questions: - "Can you please describe the 3 things you agreed to do to help you control your blood pressure?" - "Can you show me how you will check your blood sugar levels?"

-- Health literacy is the capacity to obtain, process and understand basic health information and services needed to make appropriate decisions. - Only about one in 10 English-speaking adults in the U.S. has "proficient" health literacy skills. - Sixty percent of people with Medicaid coverage are either at "below basic" or "basic" health literacy levels.
+- Health literacy is the capacity to obtain, process and understand basic health information and services needed to make appropriate decisions. - Only 12% of adults in the United States have proficient health literacy skills, and 1 in 3 U.S. adults have basic or below basic health literacy skills.1 - To successfully manage their health, people must be able "to obtain, process and understand basic health information and services needed to make appropriate health decisions."2

 - Know the members you serve.

-- Up to 80% of members forget what their doctor tells them as soon as they leave the doctor's office, and nearly 50% of what members do remember is recalled incorrectly.
+- Up to 80% of members forget what their doctor tells them as soon as they leave the doctor's office, and nearly 50% of what members do remember is recalled incorrectly.3

 - Members may not ask questions because they are ashamed to admit they don't understand.
 Individuals with limited health literacy experience negative outcomes.

 - Health literacy encompasses a range of abilities such as:

 - Analyzing information.

 - Comprehension.

 - Decoding instructions, symbols, charts and diagrams.

 - Making decisions and taking action.

 - Reading.

 - Weighing benefits vs. risks.